 One of the best of the old-line analog pulsers: stable and easy to use.

-No chains of monostables for sequencing in this lab, thanks—4 triggered delay outputs with 20-ps jitter, about 20dB better than the competition.
+No chains of monostables for sequencing in this lab, thanks—4 triggered delay outputs with 1-ns edges and 20-ps jitter, about 20dB better than the competition.

 Not brilliant, but good for simple jobs where analog controls are convenient.